noforeignland/nfl-signalk/README.md

 # SignalK To NFL
 Effortlessly log your boat's movement to **noforeignland.com**

-**BETA VERSION** - This is a testing release.
-Use with caution in production environments.

 ## Testing Notes
 - This version includes experimental features
 - Report issues on GitHub